NSLS-II-BMM/BeamlineManual/_sources/motors.rst.txt

 ------------

 Typically, table motors are not moved individually.
-When changing photon delivery system modes (see.....), the table should be put into the correct orientation such that the beam passes through the center of the ion chambers.
+When changing :numref:`photon delivery system modes (Section %s) <change-mode>`, the table should be put into the correct orientation such that the beam passes through the center of the ion chambers.

 The lateral table motors are normally disabled.